 Delivering a project on time, on scope and on budget is a short-term goal that assumes (or ignores) the achievement of business value.
 Most organizations report on the timeline, budget and scope for projects and few if any follow through to see if the project delivers the promised business value.
 The goal should be to deliver business value!

-With the goal of delivery against the triple constraints, project managers and teams are often incented to sacrifice quality to meet budget and timeline constraints.
-They take short cuts, reduce testing, and introduce technical debt to meet goals.
-This is especially prevalent with management imposed deadlines.
-This push for to achieve timeline and budget goals at the expense of quality is short-term thinking that results in huge costs; immediate production support costs, higher maintenance costs, and higher risk and fragility of the production code.
+With the goal of delivery against the triple constraints, project managers and teams are often incentivized to sacrifice quality to deliver that scope within budget and timeline constraints.
+Forced to cut somewhere, they take shortcuts, reduce testing, and introduce technical debt to meet the triple constraint.
+This push to achieve timeline and budget goals at the expense of quality is short-term thinking that results in huge costs; immediate production support costs, higher maintenance costs, and higher risk and fragility of the production code.

 Pursuing individual project delivery goals also results in local optimization, rather than overall optimization.
 Most organizations have multiple projects running at the same time.
-Project managers are measured on achieving their own project without regard for others.
+Project managers are measured on whether they achieve their own project without regard for others.
 Good project managers will even beg, borrow or steal the best resources from other projects to complete their own project.

 #2 - Projects Are Unique